-All I need to cook this is a stove and small pot: boil two cups (or sixteen ounces) of water, pour it inside the re-sealable pouch, and let it sit for 8-9 minutes.
+All I need to cook this is a stove and small pot: boil 2 cups (or 16 oz) of water, pour it inside the re-sealable pouch, and let it sit for 8-9 minutes.

 TIP: let this one rest inside the bag a little longer than the 8-9 minutes MH suggests.
 I've made this a cardinal rule will ALL my Mountain House and ALL my dehydrated meals.
 Especially for rice dishes, you're going to want to give these meals a few more minutes to soak up all that boiling water.
 If you're game for crunchy rice, dive on in at the suggested time, but for most folks, you're going to want that rice al dente, at the least.

 Wait 8-9 minutes, open the bag, and here's what it looks like: